 So, we take the meaning to be “magic” or “enchantment.”

 Gabriel Byrne wrote it.
 And starred in it. Áine O Connor directed it.
-It is one of the few modern films that uses the Gaelic language.
+It is one of the few modern films that uses the Irish (Gaeilge) language.
 There are no subtitles.
 It is amazing.

-From what I’ve been able to discover, Draíocht was first broadcast on Irish Television in 1996 or 1997.
+From what I’ve been able to discover, Draíocht was first broadcast on Irish Television in 1996.
 And then it disappeared.
 Thanks to a Gabriel Byrne fan, now we have the film again.
 Enjoy!